-Now you rinse and repeat the year two strategy.
-If your books are good enough, and there’s a large enough market for them, you’ll experience exponentially increasing sales for the same marketing effort.
+Now you rinse and repeat the year-two strategy.
+If your books are good enough and there’s a large enough market for them, you’ll experience exponentially increasing sales for the same marketing effort.
 Around book four you’ll have enough money coming in to call yourself a self-sustaining author.
-And hopefully, you’ll carry on to publish book five through twenty+ and go on to be a successful career author.
+If you carry on to publish book five through twenty+, you’ll eventually end up with a five or six-figure income.

 No no quite.
 There’s still the HOW to discuss… And we start with one BIG caveat in the previous section.
 I said – if your books are good enough.

 Part 3 – Are My Books Good Enough to Sell 1000’s?